 So the drone operator knows with confidence when the inspection is complete and can demonstrate this to any stakeholders.

 LiDAR improves asset inspections now and in the future

 Not only does this give the operator confidence in the completion of a full inspection, it also increases the speed of the activity, reducing asset downtime and thus overall cost.
 The live-streaming capabilities support remote inspection, which offers yet more cost and efficiency benefits.

-ScoutDI’s team has deep competence within robotics, autonomy and computer vision, as demonstrated for example in the ADRASSO research project together with DNV.
-We also have a patent pending for the way 3D Lidar data is being used for positioning and navigation plus location-tagging of inspection data.
-Leadership in these disciplines and a head start integrating 3D Lidar in an indoor drone system, is an excellent position when it comes to implementing the type of scenario mentioned above and making it a reality in the industry.
+ScoutDI’s team has deep competence within robotics, autonomy and computer vision, as demonstrated for example in the REDHUSand ADRASSO research projects together with DNV.
+We also have a patent pending for the way 3D LiDAR data is being used for positioning and navigation plus location-tagging of inspection data.
+Leadership in these disciplines and a head start integrating 3D LiDAR in an indoor drone system, is an excellent position when it comes to implementing the type of scenario mentioned above and making it a reality in the industry.

 Find out more about the capabilities of 3D LiDAR and the Scout 137 asset inspection drone by watching this free on-demand webinar.